vl26a/Sonoran/README.md

-# Sonoran
+# sonoran
-Репозиторий для лабораторных работ
+repository for laboratory works